ElektraInitiative/PermaplanT/doc/guidelines/frontend-ui-usability.md

 #### Design

-- Display a **centered heading** if the form is representing a whole page, e.g. PermaplanT's forms to create maps and seeds.
+- Display a **left aligned heading** if the form is representing a whole page, e.g. PermaplanT's forms to create maps and seeds.
 - Add a **capitalized label** above each field.
 - **Align** labels to the **left** of their corresponding fields.
 - Always use the **_for_** HTML attribute (in React: _htmlFor_) to bind the label to the field.